Clinton B. Smith

 Clinton B. Smith, New York Municipal Lawyer

 Clinton B. Smith is a respected New York municipal and corporate lawyer.
-Clinton is a member of our Municipal Law & Land UseTrusts & EstatesCorporate & General Business and Exempt Organizations groups.
-In the municipal and land use area, Clinton has served as attorney for numerous towns and villages and sat regularly with their governing boards over the past ten years.
+Before his retirement, Clinton was a member of our Municipal Law & Land UseTrusts & EstatesCorporate & General Business and Exempt Organizations groups.
+In the municipal and land use area, Clinton had served as attorney for numerous towns and villages and sat regularly with their governing boards over the past ten years.
 He is a former elected official, and his experience in government and in municipal law gives him a valuable perspective in dealing with municipal matters for public and private sector clients.
-In the trusts and estates area, Clinton regularly advises individuals on significant matters involving wills, trusts, probate and estate planning, helping clients to reach their personal objectives in their financial and tax planning goals.
-In the business and not-for-profit areas, Clinton is general counsel for a major for profit special education and early intervention service provider in the NY-NJ-CT tri-state area and had served as pro-bono general counsel to a not-for-profit environmental organization focused on land preservation and environmental education in Westchester County, advising them and others in a variety of transactions and matters.
+In the trusts and estates area, Clinton regularly advised individuals on significant matters involving wills, trusts, probate and estate planning, helping clients to reach their personal objectives in their financial and tax planning goals.
+In the business and not-for-profit areas, Clinton was general counsel for a major for profit special education and early intervention service provider in the NY-NJ-CT tri-state area and had served as pro-bono general counsel to a not-for-profit environmental organization focused on land preservation and environmental education in Westchester County, advising them and others in a variety of transactions and matters.

-Clinton is deeply involved in government and in the community in Westchester and beyond.
+Clinton was deeply involved in government and in the community in Westchester and beyond.
 He served on the New Castle Town Board from February 1993 through 1995 and as New Castle Town Supervisor from 1996 through 1999.
 He is an officer and trustee of the New Castle Historical Society and had a long involvement with Teatown Lake Reservation, Inc. Clinton is a former member of the Westchester County Planning Board, the Executive Committee of the Westchester Municipal Officials Association, the Northern Westchester Watershed Committee, and the New York City Watershed Protection and Partnership Council, East of Hudson Advisory Committee.

 Clinton has a peer review rating of AV®Preeminent on Martindale-Hubbell®.